PoLsss/BrainTumorSeg/README.md

 }
 ```

-For any questions, please contact our corresponding author: Mr. Thien Qua T.Nguyen at 20521783@gm.uit.edu.vn
+For any questions, please contact: Mr. Thien Qua T.Nguyen at 20521783@gm.uit.edu.vn